 Healthcare Skills: The ability to care for yourself and your family without a doctor.

-Unfortunately, our society has become dependent on doctors, high-power medications, and trips to the local pharmacy.
-But a couple of generations ago, most people knew how to take care of themselves; they knew how to get better without rushing out to the doctor or pumping themselves full of drugs that often create more side effects than the actual condition.
+Our society has become dependent on doctors, high-power medications, and trips to the local pharmacy.
+But a couple of generations ago, most people knew how to care for themselves; they knew how to get better without rushing out to the doctor or pumping themselves full of drugs that often create more side effects than the actual condition.

 Medical skills that everyone should know: